-On December 14th, Resources for Integrated Care (RIC) invites you to attend a webinar, featuring speakers from health plans serving individuals dually eligible for Medicare and Medicaid, who will share strategies related to engaging hard-to-reach members during the COVID-19 pandemic.
+This webinar features speakers from health plans serving individuals dually eligible for Medicare and Medicaid, who share strategies related to engaging hard-to-reach members during the COVID-19 public health emergency.

-As a population, individuals dually eligible for Medicare and Medicaid have a higher prevalence of chronic medical conditions, co-morbidities, and serious mental illness (SMI) than Medicare-only beneficiaries, and also experience disproportionately large number of negative social drivers of health.,, The COVID-19 pandemic, which has made in-person engagement much more difficult and exacerbated health and social needs, has made reaching these members both more pressing and more challenging.
+As a population, individuals dually eligible for Medicare and Medicaid have a higher prevalence of chronic medical conditions, co-morbidities, and serious mental illness (SMI) than Medicare-only beneficiaries, and also experience a disproportionately large number of negative social drivers of health.1,2,3 The COVID-19 public health emergency, which has made in-person engagement much more difficult and exacerbated health and social needs, has made reaching these members both more pressing and more challenging.

 In 2021, RIC launched an Integrated Care Community of Practice (ICCoP), a learning community of outreach and care coordination staff from 20 national and local health plans focused on sharing promising practices for reaching and engaging members in primary and specialist care, social services, and long-term services and supports.

-This panel discussion will offer promising practices that emerged from the ICCoP and elsewhere for locating and engaging these members, especially in light of the COVID-19 pandemic.
-Panelists will share challenges and innovative strategies for engaging members in care coordination, addressing social needs, and providing education and outreach related to the COVID-19 vaccine.
+This panel discussion offers promising practices that emerged from the ICCoP and elsewhere for locating and engaging these members, especially in light of the COVID-19 public health emergency.
+Panelists share challenges and innovative strategies for engaging members in care coordination, addressing social needs, and providing education and outreach related to the COVID-19 vaccine.
 By the end of this discussion, attendees should be able to:

 Identify strategies for:

-- locating hard-to-reach members, including through the deployment of community health workers (CHWs) and through partnerships with community-based organizations;
+- Locating members that are hard-to-reach, including through the deployment of community health workers (CHWs) and through partnerships with community-based organizations;

-- developing information system approaches to contacting hard-to-reach members;
+- Developing information system approaches to contact members that are hard-to-reach;

 - Lauren Easton, VP–Integrative Program Development and Clinical Innovation, Commonwealth Care Alliance